varocketry/guitar-mastery-hub/public/lessons/lesson_044_modal_interchange_borrowing.md

 **Now you can too.**

-**See you in Lesson 45 - where we explore even more advanced harmonic concepts!** 🎸
+**See you in Lesson 45 - where we explore even more advanced harmonic concepts!** ðŸŽ¸

 ---

-## 📝 TRACK YOUR PRACTICE
+## ðŸ“ TRACK YOUR PRACTICE

 **Ready to log your practice session?**